romkatv/advent-of-code-2019/README.md

 ```

 The first argument is an Intcode program.
 All Intcode programs are comma-separated integers.
 Intcode
-Computer communicates with the outside world by reading and writing integers.
+Computer communicates with the outside world by reading and printing integers.
 In this example the
 program reads an integer and prints its square.
 The second (optional) argument of `icc` is a prompt
 that gets printed whenever `icc` wants to read a number.
 It lets you know when `icc` is waiting for
 input as opposed to being busy computing.